What is a Fundraiser?

 - Annual Giving Officer

-In the United States, there were 90,400 jobs for Fundraiser in 2016.
+There were about 90,400 jobs for Fundraiser in 2016 (in the United States).
 New jobs are being produced at a rate of 14.8% which is above the national average.
 The Bureau of Labor Statistics predicts 13,400 new jobs for Fundraiser by 2026.
-There will be an estimated 10,700 positions for Fundraiser per year.
+The BLS estimates 10,700 yearly job openings in this field.